Elisabeth Lagelée

 • Montmartre - view of Paris

-• Pont de la Tournelle - view of Notre Dame
+• Pont de la Tournelle - view of Notre Dame (the cathedral is still under construction)

 • Tour Montparnasse - view of Paris.
 TIP: don't buy the pass for the observation deck but go get a drink at the bar.
 Same view but with a cocktail in hand :)